Breast Augmentation Revision

 How Revision Breast Augmentation Is Performed

-Your breast augmentation revision or breast implant removal procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
+Your breast augmentation revision or breast implant removal procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals our surgeons operate.
 When performed to correct complications or improve previous results, revision procedures are usually more complex and time-consuming than the original procedure.
-Dr. Ruff may encounter scar tissue, thinning breast skin, compromised chest muscles, reduced blood supply, or even silicone gel that has leaked out of an older, ruptured implant.
+If your surgeon encounters scar tissue, thinning breast skin, compromised chest muscles, reduced blood supply, or even silicone gel that has leaked out of an older, ruptured implant.

-Dr. Ruff makes small incisions on 1 or both breasts using the original incision placement whenever possible.
+The surgeon makes small incisions on 1 or both breasts using the original incision placement whenever possible.
 The skin pocket around the implant is cut into, and the implant is carefully removed.
-If the implant is filled with saline, Dr. Ruff may elect to deflate the implant to facilitate removal (the saline solution will be naturally absorbed by your body over time).
-If the implant is filled with a silicone gel, Dr. Ruff will inspect the implant for any signs of damage or leaking before removal.
-He then makes necessary corrections to one or both breasts.
+If the implant is filled with saline, they may elect to deflate the implant to facilitate removal (the saline solution will be naturally absorbed by your body over time).
+If the implant is filled with a silicone gel, your surgeon will inspect the implant for any signs of damage or leaking before removal.
+They then makes necessary corrections to one or both breasts.
 If you suffer from capsular contracture, the doctor removes all or part of the scar tissue that has formed around the implant.